 Let's Talk About Driving: Plan Ahead to Help Keep Seniors Independent, Safe on the Road

-The Greater Springfield area Home Instead Senior Care Office Encourages Conversation about Driving Cessation
+The Southeast Valley Home Instead Senior Care Office Encourages Conversation about Driving Cessation

 A new survey1 by Home Instead Inc., franchisor of the Home Instead Senior Care® network of franchise offices that provide in-home care services to seniors, found that 95 percent of the surveyed seniors have not talked to their loved ones about driving, though nearly one-third (31 percent) said that a recommendation from family or friends that they transition from driving would make them reconsider driving.